sofiaj2222/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my blog- a day in the life of sofia "
 ---

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about my favorite food.